ybw9000/Insight_DE_FPD/README.md

 -Check if TRANSACTION_DT is valid.
 If so, dump the input value into the corresponding "Recorder".

--After the streaming is done, sort the keys (CMTE_ID) in the first level dictionary alphabetically, followed by sorting the keys (TRANSACTION_DT) in second level dictionaries chronologically.
-Then just query the corresponding "Recorder" of each (CMTE_ID, TRANSACTION_DT) and write the result into `medianvals_by_date.txt`.
+-After the streaming is done, sort the keys (`CMTE_ID`) in the first level dictionary alphabetically, followed by sorting the keys (TRANSACTION_DT) in second level dictionaries chronologically.
+Then just query the corresponding "Recorder" of each (`CMTE_ID`, TRANSACTION_DT) and write the result into `medianvals_by_date.txt`.

 These steps are implemented in a "Streamer" class in `~/src/find_political_donors.py` or `~/src/utils/streamer.py`.
 The code are exactly the same for the "Streamer" class in these two files.